 Located near the county’s northern border with Nebraska, Julesburg was once a busy way station along the 19th-century transportation routes.

 The area had long been called home to the Arapaho, Cheyenne, and other Plains tribes when white settlers began to push westward.
-In the 1840s, with the organization of Oregon Territory and the California Gold Rush of 1849, Anglo-American traffic across the Colorado Plains increased dramatically.
+In the 1840s, with the organization of the Oregon Territory and the California Gold Rush of 1849, Anglo-American traffic across the Colorado Plains increased dramatically.

 In 1856, U.S. Army Lieutenant Francis Bryan found a Native American trail on the south side of the South Platte River with a crossing near present-day Julesburg.
 The army began using the route, and in the aftermath of the Colorado Gold Rush of 1859, it became part of the Overland Trail.
 Known by several names, including “Upper California Crossing” and “Morrell’s Crossing,” the area near here became a busy way station for westward-bound emigrants.